 Ever since I began taking time to explore the world solo on certain occasions a few years back I’ve been meaning to write today’s post.
-If you’re curious about solo travel, I hope you enjoy my thoughts on why it is rewarding and some tips for doing so.
+If you’re curious about traveling solo, I hope you enjoy my thoughts on why it is rewarding and some tips for doing so.

 The thing about solo travel – like many things in life – is that you’ll never know whether you like it until you give it a shot.